Lucyjpjones/wean-cuisine/testing.md

 - I checked the information tooltips were working by hovering over the information icon.

-- I tested the the add/edit recipe and cuisine templates by inputting valid and invalid data and checking that I received the correct responses.
+- I tested the add/edit recipe and cuisine templates by inputting valid and invalid data and checking that I received the correct responses.

 **5. Explore recipes and search bar**
 - I clicked on the 'Explore recipes' button on the homepage callout section and the link within the dropdown menu, and both correctly navigated to the recipes page.
 This was checked from all pages of the site.